 Releases of this material to water may be reportable to the National Response Center under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) or to state and local emergency planning committees under the Superfund Amendments and Reauthorization Act.
+It is recommended that you contact state and local authorities to determine if there are any local reporting requirements in the event of a spill.
 (See Section 6)